fpirotti/FIRE-RES/readme.md

 with stratified sampling that accounts for land-cover type and biomass class, we will augment available training data from ground samples.

+## Sampling design for TRAINING

+Training requires values of AGB values of the Over all Europe,

-The continous biomass variable values were grouped in 10 classes each of size 50 Mg/ha to provide a stratified sampling that represent evenly different biomass profiles.
+The continuous biomass variable values were grouped in 10 classes each of size 50 Mg/ha to provide a stratified sampling that represent evenly different biomass profiles.
 A total of **260’000 samples** are used for training.